datacarpentry/image-processing/episodes/07-thresholding.md

 Now suppose we want to select only the shapes from the image.
 In other words, we want to leave the pixels belonging to the shapes "on," while turning the rest of the pixels "off," by setting their color channel values to zeros.
-The OpenCV library has several different methods of thresholding.
+The skimage library has several different methods of thresholding.
 We will start with the simplest version, which involves an important step of human input.
-Specifically, in this simple, *fixed-level thresholding*, we have to provide a threshold value, T.
+Specifically, in this simple, *fixed-level thresholding*, we have to provide a threshold value, `T`.

 The process works like this.
 First, we will load the original image, convert it to grayscale, and blur it with one of the methods from the [Blurring]({{ page.root }}/06-blurring/) episode.
 Then, we will use the `cv2.threshold()` function; T, an integer in the closed range [0, 255],  will be one of the parameters passed to the function.
-Pixels with color values on one side of T will be turned "on," while pixels with color values on the other side will be turned "off."
-In order to use this function, we have to determine a good value for T. How might we do that?
+Pixels with color values on one side of `T` will be turned "on," while pixels with color values on the other side will be turned "off."
+In order to use this function, we have to determine a good value for `T`.
+How might we do that?
 Well, one way is to look at a grayscale histogram of the image.
 Here is the histogram produced by the **GrayscaleHistogram.py** program from the
 [Creating Histograms]({{ page.root }}/05-creating-histograms/) episode, if we